Modern Slavery Act Statement

 - Anti-bribery and Corruption Policy and Gifts and Entertainment Policy, which set out our zero-tolerance approach towards the receipt or request of bribes and other corrupt behaviour; and

-- Whistleblowing procedure, which includes both internal and external contact information for reporting malpractice and raising concerns.
+- Whistleblowing procedure, which includes both internal and external contact information for reporting malpractice and raising concerns and allows for any actual or suspected issues to be raised in a confidential manner.

 Our SLE legal and compliance team take responsibility for implementing the objectives considered in this statement, monitoring progress of our efforts in this area and issues (should they arise) and report back to SLE’s Management Committee directly as appropriate.